 - Malbec World Day – 17 April

 - International Sauvignon Blanc Day – 7 May (first Friday in May)

 - World Moscato Day – 9 May

-- Chardonnay Day – Thursday before Memorial Day each year, which this year falls on 21 May
+- International Chardonnay Day – Thursday before Memorial Day each year, which this year falls on 27 May

-- Rosé Day – second Saturday in June (6 June) is National Rose Day in the USA, others also debate that the date is the 4th Friday in June (26 June), so pick what works or celebrate both
+- International Rosé Day – second Saturday in June (12 June) is National Rose Day in the USA, others also debate that the date is the 4th Friday in June (25 June), so pick what works or celebrate both

-- International Grenache Day – 18 September #grenacheday
+- International Grenache Day – celebrated on the 3rd Friday in september which falls on 17 September in 2021 #grenacheday

 - Merlot Day – 7 November